-Ferrar House is next to a quiet church (St John’s Little Gidding) in lovely countryside.
-In a peaceful setting near Huntingdon, Cambridgeshire, Ferrar House offers hospitality (including accommodation) for individuals and groups, for inside of the day or longer, as well as offering facilities for visitors to Little Gidding Church.
-The House is adjacent to the original site where Nicholas Ferrar and his household came in 1625 and next to Little Gidding Church, which the Ferrars restored to daily use.
+The House is adjacent to the original site where Nicholas Ferrar and his extended household came from London in 1625 and next to the church, which the Ferrars restored to daily use.
 Other contemporary historical figures associated with Little Gidding include King Charles 1 and the poet George Herbert.
 Little Gidding is also famous for the visit, in 1936, of the poet T. S. Eliot, who published "Little Gidding" as the conclusion of his "Four Quartets" in 1942.

 Standard opening times: Church open from 10 a.m. to late afternoon.
 Quarterly evensong on Fifth Sundays at 6 p.m. in summer, 3 p.m. in winter – but check the Ferrar House website in case of variations.
 Morning prayers are said from Wednesday to Sunday at 8 a.m. on opening the church.
 Evening prayer is said from Wednesday to Sunday at 5 p.m. after which the church is closed.
 The Franciscan Daily Offices are used.

 Ferrar House Retreat Centre, Little Gidding, Huntingdon, Cambridgeshire, PE28 5RJ, United Kingdom